kevinmoore9/doodlejump/README.md

 *
 * Links to my personal LinkedIn and Github pages

+## Implementation

+The logic for the DoodleJump gameplay is all held within three separate scripts, each controlling a single class type.
+In doodle.js, all logic for creating, moving and drawing the character is held.
+In block.js, all similar logic for each individual platform block is held.
+This includes creating different block types.
+Finally, all logic of the gameplay itself is held in game.js.
+Among the most important

 ## Technology

 My implementation of Doodle Jump uses a variety of technologies in it's implementation including: